 - The

-statement is used to permanently save the changes made during a transaction.
+COMMITstatement is used to permanently save the changes made during a transaction.
 It marks the end of a successful transaction and makes all the changes within the transaction permanent. - Once you issue a

-statement, there's no way to undo the changes made in the transaction. - It is typically used when a transaction has executed successfully without any errors, and you want to ensure that the changes are saved permanently.
+COMMITstatement, there's no way to undo the changes made in the transaction. - It is typically used when a transaction has executed successfully without any errors, and you want to ensure that the changes are saved permanently.

 Syntax:

-BEGIN TRANSACTION; -- SQL statements here COMMIT;
+BEGIN TRANSACTION; -- SQL statements here COMMIT;2.ROLLBACK Statement:

 - The

-is used when a transaction encounters an error or doesn't complete as expected.
+ROLLBACKstatement is used to undo or cancel all the changes made during a transaction.
+It effectively rolls back the transaction to its starting point.
+ROLLBACKis used when a transaction encounters an error or doesn't complete as expected.
 It ensures that no changes are saved to the database.

 Syntax: